bytebase/bytebase.com-old/content/blog/global-variable-support-in-nuxt.md

 ## Result

 [This](https://github.com/bytebase/bytebase.com/pull/506/files) is how we update our docs now.
+Just a single line change to update the version string and all version references scattered over the doc will get updated.
 Concise and effective.

 ![_](/static/blog/global-variable-support-in-nuxt/upgrade-in-the-new-way.webp)